-We consider all short-term investments with maturity of three months or less at the date of purchase to be cash equivalents.
+We consider all short-term investments with a maturity of three months or less at the date of purchase to be cash equivalents.
 Cash and cash equivalents are stated at cost, which, for cash equivalents, approximates fair value due to their short-term maturity.
 We are potentially subject to financial instrument concentration of credit risk through our cash and cash equivalents.
-We maintain cash and cash equivalents with several major financial institutions.
-We have not experienced any losses on our cash equivalents.
+We maintain cash and cash equivalents with several major financial institutions and have approximately \$14.6 million of cash and cash equivalents in excess of FDIC insurance limits at December 31, 2022.
+We have not experienced any losses on our cash and cash equivalents and do not believe we have significant credit risk.